itsmeludo/PhylOligo/README.md

 pip3 install . --user
 ```

-Or to install in locally in a folder of your choice:
+Or to install it locally in a folder of your choice:
 ```Bash
 pip3 install . --prefix /my/local/folder
 ```